 Elizabeth von Arnim (August 31, 1866 – February 9, 1941) was born Mary Annette Beauchamp in Sydney, Australia.
-A prolific writer, she was best known for The Enchanted April and Elizabeth and her German Garden, though Vera has arguably been considered her masterwork.
+A prolific writer, she was best known for The Enchanted April and Elizabeth and her German Garden, though the psychological thriller Vera is arguably considered her masterwork.

 When she was young, her parents moved their family to London, and it was there and in Switzerland that she enjoyed a privileged upbringing and education.
 A rather shy child in the midst of a brood of siblings, she early on became an avid reader, and also showed precocious musical ability.

 On a trip to Italy with her father in 1889 at age 23, she met the Prussian nobleman Count Henning August von Arnim-Schlagenthin.
 Her interest in him was tepid, but was eventually worn down by his persistence.

 After their marriage in 1891 she became the Countess von Arnim.
 The couple moved to Berlin and later to the Count’s rundown estate in Pomerania.
 During this time, they had four daughters and a son.